Long time confinement of multiple concentrated vortices: Proof of Thm. and

 In our case, we will also have to deal with the errors from the fact that the velocity is not the exact point vortex velocity.
 Our strategy for this is to adapt the method used by Gamblin, Iftimie, and Sideris in \cite{iftimie1999evolution} (in the form in which it is presented in the lecture notes \cite{iftimie2004large}) for a single vortex with $d_i$ replacing the distance $|x-X_i|$.
 We define the following modified versions of the momenta and the spread, which will be used in the subsequent analysis: Here $\eta_\eps=\eta_1(\eps^{-1}\cdot)$ is a smooth non-negative cutoff function, which equals $1$ on $[80N_1\eps,\infty)$ and is supported in $[40N_1\eps,\infty)$ (the constant $N_1$ is the one from \eqref{A2}).

-In order to use Theorem \ref{T2}, we introduce the energy defect as where $\omega_i^*$ is the symmetric decreasing rearrangment of $\omega_i$ as defined in \eqref{sym rea}, \eqref{sym rea2}.
-As $\omega_i^*$ maximizes $\E$ among all rearrangments of $\omega_i$, this is non-negative, and by the assumption \eqref{A6} it also holds that For technical reasons, we will prove all subsequent estimates under the assumption that where $C_1$ is a sufficiently small constant of order $1$, which is allowed to depend on $b, n ,\Omega, N_1$ etc.\ but not on $\eps$.
+In order to use Theorem \ref{T2}, we introduce the energy defect as where $|\omega_i|^*=|\omega_i^t|^*$ is the symmetric decreasing rearrangement of $|\omega_i|$ as defined in \eqref{sym rea}, \eqref{sym rea2}. $|\omega_i|^*$ does not depend on $t$ because the vorticity is transported.
+As $|\omega_i|^*$ maximizes $\E$ among all rearrangements of $\omega_i$ if $\omega_i\geq 0$ (resp.\ among all rearrangements of $-\omega_i$ if $\omega_i\leq 0$), and $\E$ is even, this is non-negative, and by the assumption \eqref{A6} it also holds that For technical reasons, we will prove all subsequent estimates under the assumption that where $C_1$ is a sufficiently small constant of order $1$, which is allowed to depend on $b, n ,\Omega, N_1$ etc.\ but not on $\eps$.
 We will later see that this assumption holds up to the time $T$ in the theorem.

 We will not estimate the derivative of $\mathcal{D}$ itself, instead we will use that is a conserved quantity and it is therefore enough to understand the evolution of which is almost the energy of the point vortex system.